imsk17/gob-log/posts/10-12052021-How_not_to_write_Android_Apps-[android kotlin jetpack java].md

 Author: Sumit Kumar (imsk17)
 ---

-# How not to write Android Apps.
+# How not to write Android Apps :rocket: .

 ## Please Use Kotlin.
 I beg you to give up on java.